ttreeagency/ContentRepositoryImporter/README.md

 -----------------

 * A command controller (CLI) to launch your import presets
-* Based on simple convention
+* Based on simple conventions
 * DataProvider: used to prepare and cleanup data from the external source
 * Importer: get the data from the DataProvider and push everything in the CR
 * DataType: Simple object used to cleanup value and share code between DataProvider
-* No magic, the big part of the work is on your side
+* No big magic, you can always take control by overriding the default configuration and methods

 A basic DataProvider
 --------------------